Rapper's Delight: Music videos

 The Sugar Hill Gang appeared on the syndicated Soap Factory Disco Show in late 1979, and their performance later became the song's official music video.
 The group's performance on the Palisades Park-based program demonstrates the significant overlap between early hip-hop and disco of the late 1970s.

-Alternate music videos exist as well.
+Alternate music videos exist, also.
 One appears to have been recorded by Dutch broadcasting company AVRO at a hotel pool in early 1980.

-The theme was used in Cog, a car advert.
+The theme was used in "Cog", a Honda advertisement.